gimenete/emmental/README.md

 As you can see you can use any javascript expression in the "put" attribute.

-## Loops: "foreach" and "in" attributes
+## Loops: "loop" and "as" attributes

-To loop over a collection you will use the "foreach" and "in" operators.
+To loop over a collection you will use the "loop" and "as" attributes.
 Example:

 		<ul>
 			<li loop="fruits" as="fruit">foo</li>